tmsalab/rrum/README.md

 [![Coverage
 status](https://codecov.io/gh/tmsalab/rrum/branch/master/graph/badge.svg)](https://codecov.io/github/tmsalab/rrum?branch=master)

-The goal of rrum is to provide an implementation of Gibbs sampling algorithm for Bayesian Estimation of **reduced Reparametrized Unifed Model (rRUM)**, described by Culpepper and Hudson (2017) \<doi:
+The goal of `rrum` is to provide an implementation of Gibbs sampling algorithm for Bayesian Estimation of **Reduced Reparameterized Unified Model (rRUM)**, described by Culpepper and Hudson (2017) \<doi:
 10.1177/0146621617707511\>.